 - Credit card that works internationally, ideally with chip technology (Call your bank and let them know where you will be traveling)

-God’s Pocket Kayaking Clothes: Only synthetic or quick-dry materials should be worn while kayaking
+*We recommend synthetic or quick-dry materials while kayaking

 - One pair of paddling gloves (optional)

 - One pair long, lightweight, nylon pants with zipper pockets (Zip off legs give you more options)

 - One - two pair nylon shorts or capris (this can double as a swimsuit for the guys)

 - One - two pair(s) synthetic or merino wool long underwear

 - One - two short sleeve shirt(s) of tank top(s) (synthetic is best)

 - Two long sleeve shirts with sun protection

 - Two - three pair synthetic or merino wool socks

 - One wool or synthetic sweater or jacket for warmth in the evenings and mornings